 Charges in 2020 road rage shooting dismissed, solicitor cites castle doctrine

-May 6—The suspect in a 2020 road rage shooting, which left an Aiken man paralyzed, will not be tried in court following new findings that suggest he was acting in self defense.
+May 9—The suspect in a 2020 road rage shooting, which left an Aiken man paralyzed, will not be tried in court following new findings that suggest he was acting in self defense.

 Joseph Ryan Cincotta, of Aiken, was charged with assault and battery of a high and aggravated nature in connection to the shooting, according to a previous Aiken Standard article.
 Charges were dismissed April 12, but the man who was shot is still taking civil action against the shooter.